soundpress/RulesOfNYC/docs/c10/index.rst

    (1) General.
 The parties may consent in writing to have the controversy determined on submission without need for appearance at a hearing.

    (2) Procedure.
 Within 30 days after the consent is executed, the commissioner of finance shall submit to the administrative law judge or presiding officer assigned to the case all documentary evidence relevant to the issues, including any stipulation entered into by the parties, and shall provide a list enumerating all such documents to the petitioner, if appearing pro se, or the petitioner's representative.
-Within 30 days after the commissioner of finance provides such list, the petitioner may submit additional documents in support of the petition, and the parties may submit briefs within a reasonable period of time as agreed upon by them, subject to the power of the administrative law judge or presiding officer to fix the time as provided in paragraph (3) of subdivision (c) of § 1-12 of these rules.
+Within 30 days after the commissioner of finance provides such list, the petitioner may submit additional documents in support of the petition, and the parties may submit briefs within a reasonable period of time as agreed upon by them, subject to the power of the administrative law judge or presiding officer to fix the time as provided in paragraph (3) of subdivision (c) of 20 RCNY § 1-12.
 The parties may also submit proposed findings of fact and conclusions of law.